 While using a router either by hand or by CNC you need to ensure your router bit is not fighting the wood.
 What I mean is you will see indicators such as a burned edge or the sound of the router being bogged down.
 Both of these are indicators that the router bit is being overworked.

 How do you know what feed speed to use?
 I tend to look at the species of wood.
-Is it a hard wood species or soft wood species.
-If the wood is a hardwood I tend to slow down the feed.
+Is it a hardwood species or softwood species?
+If the wood is hardwood I tend to slow down the feed.
 You can tell by the sound of the router if you are fighting the wood carving or not.

-I have included the below video for your to see a little more information on using your router bits.
+I have included the below video for you to see a little more information on using your router bits.

 Problems With Router Bits